-Mitsubishi Power piloted the TOMONI boiler combustion tuning system in the No. 2 boiler of the Linkou Thermal Power Plant in Taiwan.
-A successful trial has proven the effectiveness of action in the designated operating condition.
+MHPS piloted the MHPS-TOMONI® boiler combustion tuning system in No. 2 boiler of the Linkou Thermal Power Plant in Taiwan.
+A successful trial has proven the effectiveness of autonomous action in the designated operating condition.

-This digital solution uses machine learning and prediction models to achieve combustion tuning functionality that supports emission reduction, achieves an ideal gas/air balance and contributes to economical plant operation while burning a range of coal compositions.
+This digital solution uses machine learning and prediction models to achieve combustion tuning functionality that supports emission reduction, achieves an ideal gas/air balance and contributes to the economical plant operation while burning a range of coal compositions.

-Advanced machine learning self-tuning systems have been in service for several years on Mitsubishi Power gas turbines.
+Advanced machine learning self-tuning systems have been in service for several years on MHPS gas turbines and can now be applied to thermal power plants.